 As we squeeze the last drizzle out of the reds, we’re on to dessert and what’s the sweet most consumed on Valentine’s Day?
 Yes, that’s right, chocolate.
 And what wine pairs with chocolate?
 Nothing.
 There are truly no wines that are actually good with chocolate.
 Remember that and be free.

 “But what about Port?
 Port and chocolate are very nice people say!”
-Good cheese is even better with Port and honestly, if you what to say “I Wuv You Dis Much”, show up with a Vintage Port and a block of Brie.
+Good cheese is even better with Port and honestly, if you want to say “I Wuv You Dis Much”, show up with a Vintage Port and a block of Brie.

 “Banyuls and Maury really make for quite a treat when had with chocolate!”
 Sure, very dark chocolate, but so do dried nuts and what’s better innuendo than snacking on a bit of Banyuls and tasty, tasty nuts at the end of a hard-won Valentine’s Day?